 1. How can I improve my mix?

-The goal here is to know how to mix individual instruments because that’s the primary key how to improve your mix.
-No such a plugin will make your sound better by pushing the one button.
-It’s about small steps and little corrections, and you have to know where to make these tweaks to see some difference.
-As I mentioned in our previous posts, a great approach how to start with is to start with a single sound and make it perfect (before that, make sure that sound you are working on you will really use and don’t remove over time.)
+The goal here is to know how to mix individual instruments, as that is the primary key to improving your mix.
+No plugin will make your sound better by pushing the one button.
+It’s about small steps and corrections.
+You have to know where to make these tweaks to hear the difference.
+As I mentioned in our previous posts, a great approach is to start with a single sound and make it perfect.
+Make sure that you will use the sound you are working and that you won’t remove it later down the line.)
 Also, check this post How To Improve Your Sound (With 8 Tips.)

-So here are some practical tips what you could use as a routine when mixing:
+Here are some practical tips you can use in your mixing routine

 1. Don’t start with random sounds when writing (composing)

 This step goes back to the writing process.
-You have to realize that you can’t do the excellent mixing of the sound if the sound itself isn’t right.
-Sometimes, the sound itself sounds great, and you just ask yourself, “wow that sound won’t even need the mixing,” and you will do the mixing of it anyway and make it much better.
+You have to realize that you can’t mix the sound if the sound itself isn’t right.
+Sometimes, the sound itself sounds great, and you think to yourself, “wow, that sound won’t even need the mixing,” though you do the mixing anyway and make it much better.
 How is that possible?

-Because you carefully picked the sounds that you are searched for some time until it had fulfilled you.
-THEN the mixing will have a real foundation and will improve the source audio instead of adding random sounds where mixing can’t do that magic and use the maximum potential.
+This is because you carefully picked the sounds after searching for some time.
+THEN the mixing had a real foundation and improved the source audio instead of adding random sounds where mixing can’t provide maximum potential.

-2. Use The Spectrum Analyzer To See The Frequencies And To Make Clean Mix
+2. Use The Spectrum Analyzer To See Frequencies And Make a Clean Mix

-Use this tool to determine where your sounds need a boost, where is the empty region, and fulfill that part with the appropriate sounds in the spectrum range.
-For instance, if you will rely only on your ears, for some time, and then apply a spectrum analyzer, you will see the regions that would be improved.
-The reason is that your ears will get used to it very fast, and that would cause the imbalance of your sounds.
-This little tool will make your mix more balanced that will result in the cleaner sound.
+Use this tool to determine where your sounds need a boost and where the empty regions are to fulfill that part with the appropriate sounds in the spectrum range.
+For instance, if you rely only on your ears for some time, and then apply a spectrum analyzer, you will see the regions that can be improved.
+The reason is that your ears will get used to it very fast, which can cause the imbalance of your sounds.
+This little tool creates a more balanced mix and results in a cleaner sound.
 Keep in mind that this is a must in the music producer’s plugin inventory.

 3. Use Heavy Parallel Compression On Your Break/Loop Drums

-On the flip side, to get the more transparent sound, you would use parallel (NY) compression, at least when it comes to mixing drums.
-This technique is good to use on your breaks or loops to consolidate them and fill that space in the background but also to add the character to your track.
+On the flip side, to get a more transparent sound, you can use parallel (NY) compression, at least when it comes to mixing drums.
+This technique is good to use on your breaks or loops to consolidate them and fill that space in the background, though it also adds character to your track.
 It will also improve the loudness, which you can see in the spectrum analyzer.
-In most of the plugins, the default parallel compression settings are right to use on your main drum bus.
+In most of the plugins, the default parallel compression settings are perfect for use on your main drum bus.

-For example, I made some tweaks in FabFilter Pro C to show you how to make more smashed and transparent drums with your breaks/loops – In this example, I used fast drum & bass loop:
+For example, I made some tweaks in FabFilter Pro C to show you how to make smashed yet transparent drums with your breaks/loops – In this example, I used fast drum & bass loop:

 Settings I’ve used: